eo2cube/s2-batch-download/README.md

 This tool provides a rudimentary web GUI to query Sentinel-2 satellite imagery for a custom bounding box and time span which can then be downloaded as a single ZIP file.
 It was developed by the datacube team at [EORC](https://earth-observation.org/) for agricultural scientists at [HSNB](https://www.hs-nb.de/).

+Note that `s2-batch-download.py` is a standalone script that you can run directly in Python after editing the config in its first few lines, while `server-worker.py` is intended to be run as a daemon in a Docker container and accepts jobs via the web GUI it serves.

 ## Setup

 ### Prerequisites